jfmdev/road-brawler/readme.md

 * `npm run lint` to lint check your code using eslint.
 * `npm run lint-fix` to lint check and fix your code.

+## Sprites

+The sprites used on this project were designed by [Kenney.nl](https://opengameart.org/content/roguelike-modern-city-pack) and [eracoon](https://opengameart.org/content/isometric-vehicles).

 ## License

 Road Brawler is free software; you can redistribute it and/or modify it under the terms of the Mozilla Public License v2.0.
 You should have received a copy of the MPL 2.0 along with this software, otherwise you can obtain one at http://mozilla.org/MPL/2.0/.